influxdata/docs-v2/content/v2.0/reference/flux/stdlib/_index.md

 weight: 102
 ---

-The Flux standard library includes built-in functions and importable packages that retrieve, transform, process, and output data.
+The Flux standard library includes built-in functions and importable packages that retrieve, transform,rocess, and output data.

 {{< children >}}